-Each academic year, the Sarasota Orchid Society awards scholarships of $1,000.00 to one or more high school seniors or college students from Sarasota or Manatee County with a declared major in the study of horticulture, botany, environmental science, landscape design or other natural science subjects.
+Each academic year, the Sarasota Orchid Society awards scholarships of $1,000.00 to one or more high school seniors or college students from Sarasota or Manatee County with a declared major in the study of horticulture, botany, environmental science, or landscape design.
 The scholarship is for a one year period.
 Scholarship recipients attending college may reapply annually for a period of three additional years, if they continue to meet the criteria for the award.
-Scholarship money is released upon verification of the applicant’s status as a full time student ( at least 12 credit hours) and at least a 3.0 GPA.
+Scholarship money is released upon verification of the applicant’s status as a full time student (at least 12 credit hours) and at least a 3.0 GPA.

 To be eligible for the Sarasota Orchid Society Scholarship, applicants shall:

-- Declare a major in the natural science fields of study listed above.
+Declare a major in one of the fields of study listed above.

-2019 Monroe Kokin Memorial Sarasota Orchid Society Scholarship Awards:
+2019 Monroe Kokin Memorial Sarasota Orchid Society Scholarship Recipients:

 L to R: Marta Hudson, Betty Smith, Chloe Jan Schwab, Julia Rose Weber, Patty Turffs